yschnellbach/sibyl/readme.md

 Dependencies
 ------------
 ### Required
   Python3
   PyQt5
   PyQtGraph
   python-opengl
   rat-pac
 ### Optional
-Plotly -- Useful for a web conversion, not currently implemented.
+- Plotly -- Useful for a web conversion, not currently implemented.
+- SnakeViz is nice for visualizing cProfile

 TODO
 ----
-Setup bonsai library for just-in-time fitting.
+- Setup bonsai library for just-in-time fitting.
-Factorize the code
+- Factorize the code
-Align the flatmap view
+- Align the flatmap view
-(in ratpac) fix the top PMT geometry to circles
+- (in ratpac) fix the top PMT geometry to circles
-Split module view
+- Split module view
-File menu: Quit button.
+- File menu: Quit button.
+  - Quit button
+  - Load data file
-Save state as json
+- Save state as json
+- Datastream simulator & datastream reading
+  - Define a speed requirement.
+Maybe 4-10Hz at full occupancy.
+- Geometry helper
+  - Helps the flatmap view know where to make PMT cuts
+  - Could be used to draw in Geant4 objects.

-Determine if I can drop the pyqtgraph dependency in favor of just python-opengl
+- Determine if I can drop the pyqtgraph dependency in favor of just python-opengl

 Profile:
-python -m cProfile -o profile.out sibyl.py data.root
+- python -m cProfile -o profile.out sibyl.py data.root
-Install runsnakerun to view the profile graphically.
+- snakeviz profile.out